 Additionally, when you seek an EHCP, the first thing you are actually requesting that your borough assess your child to see if they need one.
-If your child is not getting this built in support from school, then your borough may turn your request for assessment down as it's possible their needs could be met within school already.
+If your child is not getting this built-in support from the school, then your borough may turn your request for assessment down as it's possible their needs could be met within school already.

 2. You do not need to have a diagnosis to get an EHCP.